Day 1 — Longyearbyen, Norway

 Day 8 — Harstad, Norway

 During the morning Silver Cloud will sail through the Andfjord to reach Hinnøya, Norway’s largest island.
 On the island is Harstad, our port-of-call for the afternoon and North Norway’s third-largest town.
-The annual North Norwegian Festival of Culture takes place during the last week of June and we hope to see and hear some of it during our visit.

 The surrounding area has mountains, fjords, island, forests and many hiking trails.
 Harstad has (surprisingly) Scandinavia’s most unusual waterpark –located inside a mountain!
 North of Harstad is the Trondenes Historical Centre and the world’s northernmost medieval stone church –as well as one of the Atlantic Wall guns set up during WWII.